aawhip/model-metadata/README.md

 # model-metadata
-collection of hydrodynamic model metadata in the McCormack-Williamson Tract area for SFEI project
+## Collection of hydrodynamic model metadata in the McCormack-Williamson Tract area for SFEI project

 This repository is intended as a gathering place for information regarding hydrodynamic modeling efforts (past and present) in and around the McCormack-Williamson Tract.

-This is being done in response to requests from Bethany Hackenjos (bhackenjos@flowwest.com) at Flow West, which is subcontracting with the San Francisco Estuary Institute for their McCormack-Williamson Tract Restoration Project.
+This is being done in response to requests from Bethany Hackenjos (bhackenjos@flowwest.com) at Flow West, as part of the San Francisco Estuary Institute McCormack-Williamson Tract Restoration Project.

 In the main text file (MWT_HydrodynamicModelingMetadataWIP.md), the following bullets should be answered for each project:
 1. Project/Model title